 However, this process uses a massive amount of water, several million gallons per well, which can put a strain on the region’s water supply.
 This water, mixed with sand and several toxic chemicals for the fracking process, must be disposed of deep underground, essentially taking this water out of the water cycle.
 Consequently, Michigan requires monitoring of the aquifer near hydraulic fracturing sites to ensure water levels remain normal.

 Environmentalists and property owners are also concerned that this contaminated water can find its way into the water supply, contaminating the aquifer for the region.
 This fracking liquid is made up of 99.5% water and sand with the remaining .5% a mixture of various chemical additives.
 Natural gas producers say that the water is stored too far underground for water contamination to occur, yet there have been several documented cases where the evidence points to well contamination by fracking.
-Michigan universities are, like all over the country, despite some “behavioral issues”, heavily involved in optimizing existing techniques and proceeding, and in developing new clean alternatives.
+Michigan universities are heavily involved in optimizing existing techniques and proceeding, and in developing new clean alternatives.

 This remains an issue to this day as the federal government cannot legally regulate fracking as it exempted from the Safe Water Drinking Act.
 Luckily, Michigan has implemented several new regulatory standards requiring natural gas companies to disclose the chemical additives involved in fracking, document where they will acquire fresh water from, and submit fracturing records which allow the state to keep track of any problems that may occur.
 However, Michigan has relatively strong regulations compared to other states where safety standards are lower.